 How to Build It

-Preheat oven to 375°F. Mix wafer crumbs, melted butter, and sugar.
-Press firmly into the bottom and up the sides of a 10-inch cast iron skillet.
-Bake 8-10 minutes.
-Let it cool completely — this step matters, so don’t rush it.
+Get the oven to 375°F. Combine the wafer crumbs, melted butter, and sugar, then press that mixture firmly into the bottom and up the sides of your 10-inch skillet.
+Bake for 8-10 minutes.
+Let it cool all the way — this is one step you genuinely shouldn’t rush.

-Beat cream cheese, confectioners’ sugar, and vanilla until completely smooth.
-Spread over the cooled crust in an even layer.
+Beat the cream cheese, confectioners’ sugar, and vanilla together until it’s completely smooth, then spread that over the cooled crust in an even layer.

-Bake 15-20 minutes at 350°F, just to set the cream cheese layer.
-Cool at least 30 minutes before slicing.
+Bake at 350°F for 15-20 minutes, just enough to set that cream cheese layer.
+Cool for at least 30 minutes before you cut into it.

 Nutritional Information (Per Serving)